janlils/equilibrium-rl-agents/README.md

 ## License

 This codebase is intended for research/educational purposes.
-No formal license is attached; contact the repository owner if you plan to reuse the code in other contexts.*** End Patch
+No formal license is attached; contact the repository owner if you plan to reuse the code in other contexts.